Jordan Eberle: New York Islanders

 Following the Oilers' elimination from the 2017 playoffs, Eberle was traded to the New York Islanders in exchange for Ryan Strome on June 22, 2017.
 Eberle left the Oilers organization with a total of 165 goals and 217 assists through 507 games.
 Following the trade, Eberle revealed that he had struggled mentally with the Oilers' lack of success and was appreciative for the trade.
 Upon joining the Islanders, Eberle was expected to start the 2017–18 NHL season as the top-line right wing alongside John Tavares and Anders Lee.
 While on this line, Eberle led the team in assists with six through their first nine games to help the team maintain a 5–3–1 record.
 However, after going goalless in his first 10 games, coach Doug Weight moved Eberle onto a line with rookie center Mathew Barzal.
-By the time Eberle faced the Oilers on 7 November, he had accumulated four goals and seven assists in 14 games, including two multipoint games.
+By the time Eberle faced the Oilers on November 7, he had accumulated four goals and seven assists through 14 games, including two multipoint games.
 He continued to score while playing on the Islanders' second line and quickly maintained a six-game goal streak.
 By the quarter-way mark into the season, Eberle had become a mainstay on Barzal's line as the Islanders maintained a 12–7–2 record with 26 points.
-Following a win over the Washington Capitals on December 11, Eberle became the eighth Islander to reach double-digits in assists during the 2017–18 season.
-Later in the month, Eberle assisted on all three of Barzal's goals as he became the first Islander rookie since Michael Grabner to record a hat trick.
+Following a win over the Washington Capitals on December 11, Eberle became the eighth Islander to reach double-digit assists during the 2017–18 season.
+Later in the month, Eberle assisted on all three of Barzal's goals as Barzal became the first Islander rookie since Michael Grabner to record a hat-trick.
 Eberle, Barzal, and Andrew Ladd were steady linemates through the first half of the season before Ladd suffered an injury in early January.
-Once Anthony Beauvillier returned to the NHL lineup in January after a stint in the AHL, he joined Barzal and Eberle on the Islanders second line.
-While playing with Beauvillier and Barzal on 13 January, Eberle recorded a career-high four assists in one game as the Islanders toppled the New York Rangers.
-Over the course of three games with Beauvillier and Barzal, Eberle recorded three assists while Barzal tallied 10 points and Beauvillier accumulated five points.
-Eberle later reached the 20-goal mark for the 6th time in his career during a 3–0 shutout of the Rangers on 15 February.
-Eberle missed his first game with the Islanders on 2 March due to lingering soreness from a previous game.
-As such, he lost his ironman streak to Nick Leddy with 142 straight games.
+Once Anthony Beauvillier returned to the Islanders in January after a stint in the AHL, he joined Barzal and Eberle on the Islanders second line.
+While playing with Beauvillier and Barzal on January 13, Eberle recorded a career-high four assists in one game as the Islanders topped the New York Rangers.
+Over the course of three games with Beauvillier and Barzal, Eberle recorded three assists while Barzal tallied 10 points and Beauvillier accumulated five.
+Eberle later reached the 20-goal mark for the 6th time in his career during a 3–0 shutout of the Rangers on February 15.
+Eberle missed his first game with the Islanders on March 2 due to lingering soreness from a previous game.
+As such, he lost his iron man streak, having played 142 straight games.
 Eberle returned to the lineup the following game but the Islanders continued their six-game losing streak.
-By 7 March, Eberle had tallied 23 goals and 24 assists for 47 points through 66 games.
+By March 7, Eberle had tallied 23 goals and 24 assists for 47 points through 66 games.
 Eberle finished his first season with the Islanders with 25 goals and 34 assists for 59 points as the team failed to qualify for the 2018 Stanley Cup playoffs.